4awpawz/trio-docs/source/fragments/docs/learn/projectstructure.md

 The project's configuration file.

+There are currently only 2 configuration options:

+1. "baseUrl" - see <a data-trio-link href="/docs/learn/datatriotagattributes/#data-trio-link">data-trio-link</a>
+2. "blogFolderName" - see <a data-trio-link href="/docs/learn/buildingablog/#configuring-the-blog-folder-name">Configuring The Blog Folder Name</a>

 ## `root/trio.manifest.json`

 File which contains collections of metadata that are generated every time Trio builds the project.